holochain/holochain-rust/doc/holochain_101/src/links/get_links.md

 `base` : which is the base address
-`LinkType Link Match` : a match enum which is either a regex or an exact match specifier on link_type `Tag Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a tag `Options` : This a configurable struct that you can use to specify different options to apply when executing the query.
+`LinkType Link Match` : a match enum which is either a regex or an exact match specifier on link_type `Tag Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a tag `Options` : a struct (see below) that you can use to specify different options to apply when executing the query.

 # Options
 `Timeout` : The timeout variable on the options specifies how long the query process should wait befor a response before it timesout